Ira L. Foster

-Ira L. Foster is a senior supervising attorney with the Georgia Legal Services Program in Macon, Georgia.
+Ira L. Foster is the Managing Attorney with the Georgia Legal Services Program in Macon, Georgia.
 He has spent the past several years concentrating on breaking up the school-to-prison pipeline, working to bring together school systems and community partners to keep students in school and out of juvenile court.
 He has written widely on the topic.

 Ira attended undergraduate college at Fort Valley State University in Fort Valley, Georgia.
 Ira attended graduate school at Bowling Green State University in Bowling Green, Ohio.
 Ira obtained his law degree from North Carolina Central University in Durham, North Carolina.